My hobby amateur radio (ham radio)

 My electronic QSL card (eQSL)

 In the computer age it is also possible to send QSL cards over the Internet.
 The recipient can then print them out on his computer.
 The system checks whether the sender's data is correct.
-If this is the case, a certificate will be issued.

 My self-designed SSTV testcard